Website Manager

 The practice schedule my coach picked conflicts with my schedule.
 Can I switch teams?

 Regrettably, Region 114 cannot make accommodations for your player due to scheduling conflicts.
 We still believe your players can enjoy the soccer experience even if they are only able to participate on game days.
-While this is not ideal, we give our volunteer coaches complete control over their practice schedule -- this is a benefit of stepping up to coach.
+While this is not ideal, we give our volunteer coaches complete control over their practice schedule -- this is a benefit of volunteering as Head Coach.
 If you have conflicts on your calendar, perhaps next year you will consider becoming a head coach to set your own schedule.

 What equipment does my player need?